 Power Supply Connector

 After you have securely mounted the motherboard to the chassis, you are ready to connect the cables.
-Attach power supply cables to J32 for an ATX power supply.
-See Table 2-2 for pin definitions of an ATX power supply.
+Attach the ATX power supply cables to J32.
+See Table 2-2 for the pin definitions of an ATX power supply.